 In fairness to the crew, they’d raided first class and were able to offer me whiskey and mushroom soup, which turned out to be the perfect nightcap and far better than a heavy meal (my neighbour had roast chicken).

 The flight was very smooth, the only real problem coming right at the start when we boarded.
 Unfortunately the air-conditioning wasn’t working, a problem with the generator at the gate and it was only when we pushed back and started the engines that it came on.
 Since it was 30C and humid in Chicago, the plane quickly heated up and was unpleasantly hot and (very) humid until we got going.

 I’ll leave you with one observation, a major difference when flying on British compared to US airlines.
 On the way over, flying with American, the seat-belt sign was on for much of the flight even though it was very smooth.
 On US airlines, the seat-belt sign seems to be largely advisory.
 I even went up to the galley and asked for some hot water for my coffee while it was on and no-one batted an eyelid.

 In contrast, on the flight back there was some turbulence and the seat-belt signs came on.
 Immediately the crew came through the cabin, checking everyone was in their seats with their belts fastened.
 Then, five minutes later, off it went and everything was back to normal…

 In conclusion, if you ever get the chance to fly long-haul in business class, do it!

-I’ll be taking my third set of flights to Chicago, this time flying direct from/to Manchester with American Airlines, in October/December, so check back then to see how I got on.
+I took my third set of flights to Chicago, this time flying direct from/to Manchester with American Airlines, in October/November.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.